Greg Puciato: Vocal development

 Puciato claims that from age two he remembered the cadence of different actors from films and could mimic some, distinguished different instruments in a song, and also remembered the rhythms of things like washers, dryers and turn signals, in addition to manifesting signs of hyperlexia.
-He "couldn’t get enough of words or sounds" and he believes that those traits, along with his ADD, predisposed his inclination to music and performance.
+He "couldn't get enough of words or sounds" and he believes that those traits, along with his ADD, predisposed his inclination to music and performance.

 Puciato is a self-taught musician and, starting as a teen, he recorded himself on an eight-track recorder for many years, analyzing his vocal performances, trying to improve them and integrate the styles of singers he admired into his own, as well as practiced scales and exercises.

 In 2008, he called himself an "idiot" for no longer taking proper care of his voice while touring with the Dillinger Escape Plan and, as of 2013, his only training was singing other people's songs in increasing pitches.
-This was due to the band's hectic touring schedule (by 2013 Puciato had never missed a show) and their aim to self-manage it: the singer was entirely in charge of choosing their garments and mail orders between tours until the early 2010s, which left him time to solely focus on songwriting.
+This was due to the band's hectic touring schedule, with Puciato never missing a show, and their aim to self-manage: the singer was entirely in charge of choosing their garments and mail orders between tours until the early 2010s, which left him time to solely focus on songwriting.
 After the Dillinger Escape Plan broke up, Puciato considered himself "lucky" to only have suffered temporary damage in his vocal cords throughout their career.